direct to content

 History

-The Kursk set sail at the 26th of August from Antwerp port for a trip to Sint Petersburg in Russia.
-In the first night the ship was caught off guard by a heavy storm and the ship went down with all of its crew including 7 passengers one of which was the Belgian maritime pilot.
+The Kursk set sail at the 26th of August, 1912 from the port of Antwerp for a trip to Saint Petersburg in Russia.
+In the first night the ship was caught in a heavy storm and the ship went down with everyone on board, including six passengers and the Belgian pilot.

-The Kursk sank about 10 miles of the coast from Zeeland near Ouddorp.
-The sinking of the Kursk stayed unnoticed until about a week later when it became clear that the pilot didnt return to his home port.
+The Kursk sank about 10 miles off the coast of Zeeland (the Netherlands) near the village of Ouddorp.
+The sinking of the Kursk remained unnoticed until about a week later when it became clear that the pilot didn't return to his home port.
 On the Dutch coast near the wreck site parts of the ship, cargo and some of the people who where on board washed ashore.
-No one survived.
+There were no survivors.

 Cargo

-The cargo was special because it contained the national gift from France to Russia on the remembrance of the battle of Borodino (september 1811).
-Part of the gift was for Tsar Nicolaas II a Bacarat crystal set (ca. 68.000 eu) and a big monument.
-The monument was made up out of 2 massive blocks of granite and weighed ca. 35.0000 kilo's and was 8 meters tall.
-The French sculpture Besenrau was one of the passengers who died.
+The cargo was special because it contained the national gift from France to Russia commemorating of the battle of Borodino that took place in September 1811.
+Part of the shipment was a Bacarat crystal set intended as a personal gift for Czar Nicholas II (that would have been worth ca. 68.000 Euros today) and a large monument for the fallen soldiers.
+The monument consisted of 2 massive blocks of granite, weighed ca. 34.200 kilos and was eight meters tall.
+According to various newspaper articles, the French sculptor of the monument, a man called Paul Besenval (or possibly Besenrau, the name differs in the sources) was one of the passengers who died.

 Historians argue that the statue might very well be involved in the sinking of the Kursk.
-It probably shifted in the high seas and brought the ship out of balance.
-The remembrance ceremony was held with a dummy monument made of wood.
+They think it likely it shifted in the high seas and brought the ship out of balance.
+Moreover, the remembrance ceremony in Russia was held with a dummy monument made of wood.

 Description